danimtz/RendererGoBrrr/README.md

 - [x]  Added materials
 - [x]  Fix normals for flat shader being wrong way around buildFaceNormals()
 - [ ]  Texture bilinear interpolation
-- [ ]  Fix specular light reflections not being correctly interpolated I THINK!!!!
+- [x]  Fix specular light reflections not being correctly interpolated(It was the view vectors being normalized before interpolating them.
+F)
+- [ ]  Split model into mesh and model and make obj file parser for the mesh create a vertex buffer with interleaved position, normal and texture data and an index buffer to avoid repeated vertices.
+-[ ] Add a loadScene() function to Scene class that can read JSON file with scene data to load a scene's models, lights etc...
+-[ ] Add a scene swapper/manager class that handles swapping between scenes